Death of Benito Mussolini: Impact on Hitler

-On the afternoon of 29 April, Adolf Hitler learned of Mussolini's execution, although it is unknown how much of the detail was communicated to him.
+On the afternoon of 29 April, Adolf Hitler learned of Mussolini's death, although it is unknown how much of the detail was communicated to him.
 Earlier that day, Hitler had recorded in his Last Will and Testament that he intended to choose death rather than be captured by the enemy or fall into the hands of "the masses" to become "a spectacle arranged by Jews".
-The following day, Hitler committed suicide in Berlin, shortly before the city fell to the Red Army.
+The following day, Hitler killed himself in Berlin, shortly before the city fell to the Red Army.
 In accordance with Hitler's prior instructions, his body was immediately burned with petrol, leaving virtually no remains.